isonupandit11/proizvod/README.md

 # proizvod
-This is a E-commerce web app.
+This is a E-commerce web app Built Using asp.net C#,jQuery AJAX, Tailwind CSS.
-Technologies Used in it are asp.net, C# jQuery Ajax Tailwind CSS
+This is not a prduction ready app but can be used for school/College Projects as refrence.
+SQL Server 2019 is used as database